camunda/camunda-docs/docs/product-manuals/concepts/job-workers.md

 If the job is not completed or failed within the configured job activation timeout, Zeebe will reassign the job to another job worker.
 This does not affect the number of _remaining retries_.

-A timeout may lead to two workers working on the same job at the same time.
-In this case, the first _complete job_ command will win, and the second _complete job_ command will be rejected with an error.
+A timeout may lead to two different workers working on the same job, possibly at the same time.
+If this happens, only one worker will successfully complete the job.
+The other _complete job_ command will be rejected with a 'NOT FOUND' error.
+The fact that jobs may be worked on more than once means that Zeebe is an at-least once system with respect to job delivery and that worker code must be idempotent.
+In other words, workers __must__ deal with jobs in a way that allows the code to be executed more than once for the same job while preserving the expected application state.